United Airlines Flight 1175: Subsequent action

 On July 18, 2019, the cockpit crew was awarded the Superior Airmanship Award, presented annually by the Airline Pilots Association, for safely landing the plane.

 In 2019 the FAA issued an airworthiness directive mandating recurring engine inspections based on usage cycles, and at that time stated "these thresholds provide an acceptable level of safety".
 The 6500 flight cycle fan blade inspection interval adopted by the FAA was also adopted and used by other national authorities, until Japan's transport ministry ordered increased inspection frequency after the similar JAL 777-200/PW4000 engine failure incident at Naha Airport (OKA) in Japan on December 4, 2020.

-On February 12, 2020, a resident of California and Guam who was a passenger on the flight filed suit in the Superior Court of Guam seeking over $1 million each from United, the Boeing Company and Pratt & Whitney for severe mental and emotional injuries, including post-traumatic stress disorder, in addition to physical injuries.
-The lawsuit cites statements made by the captain to the press including a description of the sensation after the engine failure as, "the aircraft experiencing what felt like 'hit[ting] a brick wall at 500 miles an hour'".
+On February 12, 2020, a resident of California and Guam who was a passenger on the flight filed civil suit in the Superior Court of Guam, seeking over $1 million each from United, the Boeing Company, and Pratt & Whitney for severe mental and emotional injuries, including post-traumatic stress disorder, in addition to physical injuries.
+The lawsuit cites statements made by the captain to the press, including a description of the sensation after the engine failure as, "the aircraft experiencing what felt like 'hit[ting] a brick wall at 500 miles an hour'".

 In August 2020, Boeing provided an update to the FAA on its work to also strengthen 777 engine covers.
 The manufacturer told regulators it had decided to redesign and make replacement covers with which airlines could retrofit their fleets, according to the FAA document.
 This document was not made public until the contents of internal Boeing documents reviewed by The Wall Street Journal were first published immediately after a similar incident occurred with United Airlines Flight 328 in Denver in 2021.

 At the NTSB press briefing two days after the similar United Airlines Flight 328 incident, NTSB Chairman Robert Sumwalt said it remained to be seen whether that engine failure is consistent with this previous incident.
 "I think what's important is that we really truly understand the facts, circumstances, and conditions around this particular event before we can compare it to any other events," he noted.
 "But certainly we will want to know if there's a similarity."